 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best, and easiest way to measure flour is by using a scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.

-- If you refrigerate the cupcakes make sure to bring back to room temp before serving.
+- As with any cupcake recipe, if you refrigerate the cupcakes make sure to bring back to room temp before serving.
 Butter-based batters are not amazing cold.

 - If you like a less sweet buttercream then try whipping up a batch of Swiss or Italian meringue buttercream!
 They’re both quite silky and pipe beautifully.
 Just fold in the crushed Oreos at the end.